Tuesday, January 25, 2011

 Montreal is another of my favourite cities.
 The food is spectacular.
 Even when you're not trying, the odds of eating someplace good are high.
 My first visit to Montreal, my friend and I tried a couple of $0.99 pizza places near our B&B and one of the had ridiculously good pizza.
 Food here is cheap and good.

 Au Pied de Cochon - Yet another place that requires a pilgrimage.
-APC is legendary for it's Duck in a Can but FYI, keep an eye out for seafood options on their menu.
+APdC is legendary for it's Duck in a Can but FYI, keep an eye out for seafood options on their menu.
 I've only been once (my arteries can only handle so much) and have to say that our lobster appetizer completely destroyed the Duck in a Can.
 Completely.
-I want to go to APC and eat more seafood even though they're known for their meatiness and foie gras-iness.
+I want to go to APdC and eat more seafood even though they're known for their meatiness and foie gras-iness.
 And no, the lobster app isn't on the regular menu, it popped up as a special the night we went.
 Possibly one of the best things I've ever eaten.
 Don't feel that you need to finish all your food, they have take-out containers.

 Juliette et Chocolate - I was actually debating whether to write to them and beg them to open up in Toronto.
 Preferably within a half-block of my home.
 I didn't expect much the first time I wandered in, maybe because I've come across very few places that have good hot chocolate, much less places that are overall good for desserts.
 But not only does Juliette et Chocolate meet those needs - they also have a very tasty-looking full menu!
 I've been meaning to go there for the actual food menu but haven't gotten around to it yet.
 Warning, the hot chocolate here is really rich and filling so don't drink one before dinner.
-Especially if APC is dinner.
+Especially if APdC is dinner.
 They sell truffles and solid chocolates here also.

 Le Santropol - This is a sandwich place.
 But with insanely huge sandwiches.
 Lots of veggie options.
 And if the weather is warm, they have a really awesome back patio.